 Stakeholders can split a position on an optional collection identifier and a condition.

-Results in outcome tokens being transferred from the position being split to the positions resulting from the split.
+Results in conditional tokens being transferred from the position being split to the positions resulting from the split.

 - Merging a Position